| Difficulty | V |

 Character:

 Miles upon miles of countless IV+/V multi-move boulder gardens, interspersed with some quality bedrock.
-Most all of the rapids are long and continuous but most can be boat scouted and do have decent recovery pools.
+Most all of the rapids are long and continuous but most can be boat scouted and have decent recovery pools.

 Average gradient of 108 FPM, Max of 150 -- Surprisingly and pleasantly consistent.

-Flows: (see guage description for great detail)
+Flows: (see gauge description for great detail)

 The Rubicon seldom has boatable flows because there are several different reservoirs belonging to different projects that each take water out of the Rubicon basin and send it to the SF or MF American rivers.